-April is Sexual Assault Awareness Month, which is a time for people of all genders to receive support––and for those who haven’t experienced sexual assault to educate themselves on ways to make a difference.
-Here are some trans/non-binary/intersex/two-spirit affirming resources for those who are survivors of sexual violence.
+April is Sexual Assault Awareness Month, which is a time for people of all genders who have survived sexual violence to receive support––and for those who haven’t experienced sexual assault, to educate themselves on ways to make a difference.
+Here are some transgender and TGNC affirming #SAAM resources.

 - Fenway Health’s Violence Recovery Program now operates a call center from Monday through Friday, 9 AM – 5 PM: 617.927.6250

 - Molasses aims to create both community and opportunity for black trans and gender-variant people and queer people of color through cultural work, coalition-building, and linkage to (self)care.